timobaumann/HOLISTIC/docs/index.md

 ## Tracks
 You can compete in two tracks:
 1. Signal-based EoU estimation.
-These end-to-end predictors should be language-independent and consdder speech frames as input.
+These end-to-end predictors should be language-independent and consider speech frames as input.
 2. Language-specific EoU estimation.
 These predictors may exploit incremental ASR results that reflect what a system would be able to perceive at the given point in time in the middle of an utterance.

+## Dissemination of the results
+The results will be disseminated through the HOLISTIC Special Session at Interspeech 2019 (our special session proposal was accepted).
+Besides prediction scores, we ask each participant to send their system descriptions (but not codes/scripts) - similar to the NIST SREs.
+We will submit a challenge summary paper to Interspeech, and  encourage the participants to submit papers describing their individual systems.
+This way the accepted papers would be available through the ISCA Archive in the Interspeech proceedings.

 ## Organizers